Intro

 Article 50, Part I, states that

-"in all cases, the wage may not be less than the maximum wage determined by law."
+"In all cases, the wage may not be less than the maximum wage determined by law."

 KRI Labor Work Bill (First Draft)

-The Minimum Wage in the KRI
+Minimum Wage in the KRI

 Conclusion